 LIBA 299.
 Special Problems.
 Individual projects or directed reading.
 Note: Open only to students who have demonstrated competence in undertaking individual work.
-Enrollment requires approval of the supervising faculty member and the program director.
+Enrollment requires approval of the supervising faculty member and the Program Coordinator.
 No more than 6 units total of LIBA 299 may be counted toward the major.
 1-3 units.

 LIBA 500.
 Culminating Experience.
 Completion of a thesis, project or comprehensive examination.
-Note: Open only to students who have been advanced to candidacy and have secured the permission of the Program Coordinator.
+Prerequisite: Advanced to candidacy and permission of the Program Coordinator.
 Graded Credit/No Credit.
 3 units.